-Based on a review of the FEMA Flood Insurance Rate Maps for Village of Whitehall and Town of Whitehall, Washington County, NY, various portions of the proposed CHPE project Segment 3 - Package 1C work are located within the 100-year flood plain (see FEMA FIRM maps in Appendix D).
-Due to the linear nature of the proposed project, the sections of work located within the 100-year flood plain are located at the existing crossings with streams and waterbodies.
+Based on a review of the FEMA Flood Insurance Rate Maps for Fort Edward, Washington County, Moreau, Northumberland, Saratoga Springs, and Milton, Saratoga County, NY, various portions of the proposed CHPE project Segments 4 and 5 - Package 3 work are located within the approximate 100-year flood plain area Zone A (see FEMA FIRM maps in Appendix D).
+Due to the linear nature of the proposed project, the sections of work located within the approximate 100-year flood plain are located at the existing crossings with streams and waterbodies.
 Temporary soil disturbance at these locations will be minimized with trenching activities and directional drilling work.
 The disturbed areas will be stabilized as the cable installation work progresses along the alignment and will have no impact to the flood plains.
 No new impervious surfaces will be added, and no grading changes will be made, thus, the base flood elevations will not be impacted within the proposed project work area.

-6.0 Maintenance/Inspection Procedures
+6.0 MAINTENANCE/INSPECTION PROCEDURES